-Heat stroke is a very real threat to animals, and can be fatal even with prompt treatment.
-Pets that have already suffered heat stroke once are more susceptible, as are animals that are very young or very old, have health problems, are overweight, or are snub-nosed.
+Heat stroke is a serious threat to animals, and even with prompt treatment it can be fatal.
+Pets that have already suffered heat stroke once are more susceptible, as are animals that are young or old, have health problems, are overweight, or are snub-nosed.

 Signs of heat stroke include panting, staring or stupor, breathing difficulty, an anxious expression, refusal to obey, warm dry skin, fever, rapid heartbeat, vomiting, diarrhea, seizures, and collapse.
-If you see any of these signs, call your veterinarian immediately.
-Get the animal out of direct heat and get it wet however you can -- with towels soaked in cool water, with a hose, in a wading pool.
-If you use towels, it will be most effective on less hairy parts of the body, like a dog's belly and legs.
+If you observe any of these signs, call your veterinarian immediately.
+Get the animal out of direct heat and get it wet in a wading pool, with a hose, or by covering it with towels soaked in cool water.
+Towels are most effective on less hairy parts of the body, like a dog's belly and legs.
 Here's how to prevent heat stroke:

-Never leave an animal in a parked vehicle, even for a few minutes.
-The temperature in a parked car may hit 120 degrees within minutes, so just a 10-minute stop may be dangerous.
-Opening the windows a few inches doesn't provide enough cooling.
-If you're running errands, leave your dog home -- in a cool basement, or in a shaded yard with a wading pool.
-If you're traveling, make your pit stops at places where your pet can get out of the vehicle.
+- Avoid leaving an animal in a parked vehicle, even for a few minutes.
+The temperature in a parked car can reach 120 degrees within minutes, so just a 10-minute stop may be dangerous.
+Opening the windows a few inches doesn't provide adequate cooling.
+If you're running errands, leave your dog home in a cool basement, or in a shaded yard with a wading pool.
+If you're traveling, make pit stops at places where your pet can get out of the vehicle.

-Provide fresh, cool drinking water at all times -- including in your vehicle when you're traveling.
+- Provide fresh, cool drinking water at all times.
+That includes inside your vehicle when you're traveling.

-Outdoor kennels must be well-ventilated and shaded, with water in bowls that will not tip.
+- Make sure outdoor kennels are shaded and well-ventilated.
+Use water bowls that will not tip.

-Groom your pet.
-Clip long coats to about an inch -- shorter clips or shaving can leave dogs vulnerable to sunburn.
-Brush cats daily in hot weather, when they shed profusely, to help keep them comfortable by preventing hairballs.
-Good grooming can prevent summer skin problems, too.
+- Groom your pet.
+Clip long coats to about an inch (shorter clips or shaving can leave dogs vulnerable to sunburn).
+Cats shed profusely in hot weather, so brush them daily to prevent hairballs.
+Proper grooming also can prevent summer skin problems.